Special Dietary Needs

 If you have a food allergy or intolerance, the staff of UMaine Dining will be pleased to assist you in determining whether a particular menu item contains an ingredient that may cause a reaction.
 It is highly recommended that you contact our office if you have a severe food allergy or intolerance.

-- Fish and shellfish-allergic customers are advised to avoid eating any deep fried foods due to potential for cross-contamination in the fryers.
-This is regardless of whether or not an item is a seafood selection.
+- Fish: Foods in our facilities that contain fish, shellfish or their by-products will be labeled with a fish (f) icon.
+We label for all fin-fish as well as the shellfish and mollusks listed on the FAAN guidelines for a shellfish-free diet.
+FAAN guidelines can be found here.
+Fish and shellfish-allergic customers are advised to avoid eating any deep friend foods due to potential for cross contact in the fryers.
+This is regardless of whether an item is a seafood selection.

 If you are MSG intolerant, click here for more information (PDF).

 Ingredients and nutritional content may vary.
 Manufacturers may change their product formulation without our knowledge, and product availability may fluctuate.
 While we make every effort to identify ingredients, it is ultimately the responsibility of the customer to judge whether or not to question ingredients or choose to eat selected foods.
 For questions regarding ingredients, please consult a dining services manager at any time.

 Gluten-free meals can be ordered at the cashier stand or on-line using the order form for lunch meal periods (11 a.m.-2:30 p.m.) and dinner meal periods (4:30 p.m. – close) at our residential dining facilities.
 To place an order for lunch, please submit your order by 9 a.m. of the day that you would like to pick it up.
 To place an order for dinner, please submit your order by 2 p.m. of the day that you would like to pick it up.